FastXProtocol/fastx-doc/Low Latency Transaction on Plasma/Low Latency Transaction on Plasma.md

 **Method I**:

-The user can submit the proof that his transaction is not included in the promised block to the root chain smart contract if he has the infomation of the block.
+The user can submit the proof of his transaction not being included in the promised block on root chain if he has the infomation of the block.
 If the challenge is accepted, the block is invalidated.

 **Method II**: